Jeesun-38/CodeAlpha_Network-Sniffer/README.md

 ## 💡 Notes

-- You must run Zetsu with elevated privileges to capture packets.
+- You must run with elevated privileges to capture packets.
 - HTTPS interception only works if the mitmproxy certificate is trusted.

 ---

 ## 📁 Log Files

-Zetsu saves each session's log to a timestamped `.txt` file automatically.
+It saves each session's log to a timestamped `.txt` file automatically.
 You can also manually export logs using the GUI.

 ---